speechmatics/speechmatics-js-sdk/CONTRIBUTING.md

 > Any color you like.

-We use Rome for linting https://www.npmjs.com/package/rome
+We use Biome for linting and formatting: https://www.npmjs.com/package/@biomejs/biome

 You can run linting and formatting using the scripts: